27tanu/Churn_Prediction/README.md

 Project Workflow

-Data Collection
+1.Data Collection
 Load and examine the dataset for structure and missing values.

-Exploratory Data Analysis (EDA)
+2.Exploratory Data Analysis (EDA)

-Use visualizations to understand data distribution and correlations.
+3.Use visualizations to understand data distribution and correlations.
-Highlight churn-related patterns.
+4.Highlight churn-related patterns.
-Data Preprocessing
+5.Data Preprocessing

-Encode categorical features using LabelEncoder.
+6.Encode categorical features using LabelEncoder.
-Scale numerical features using StandardScaler.
+7.Scale numerical features using StandardScaler.
-Model Training
+8.Model Training

-Split the data into training and testing sets (80:20).
+9.Split the data into training and testing sets (80:20).
-Train a Random Forest Classifier to predict churn.
+10.Train a Random Forest Classifier to predict churn.
-Model Evaluation
+11.Model Evaluation

 Evaluate the model using metrics like accuracy, precision, recall, and F1-score.
 Plot feature importance for business insights.